Serapieum-of-alex/pyramids/docs/raster.rst

         if a path is given the created raster will be saved to drive, if not a gdal.Dataset will be returned.

-- If we take the array we obtained from the `getRasterData`, do some arithmetic operation in it, then we created a `gdal.DataSet` out of it
+- If we take the array we obtained from the `read_array`, do some arithmetic operation in it, then we created a `gdal.DataSet` out of it

 .. code:: py